WHQ prepares to open 1993

-We initially shut the premises for a few months while we plotted & schemed.
-Then we reopened it in Summer 1993 under a new name, The World Headquarters.
+We had worked so hard, that we had zero motive to mess this chance up.
+So initially we shut the premises for a few months while we plotted & schemed.
+Once our plan of action was in place, we then we reopened it in Summer 1993 under a new name.

-We had proper self belief, real confidence & we had a new plan – Based on everything, everywhere we had ever played had taught us.
-About music, atmosphere, security, but most of all… How not to run a Club.
+We had proper self belief, real confidence & we had our plan.
+One based on everything, everywhere we had ever played had taught us.
+About music, atmosphere, security, but most of all - About how not to run a Club.

 We always wanted to offer something that was outside the mainstream & we reckoned the only way to do that was to build a viable, credible, cosmopolitan alternative to it.

 That alternative had to exist totally on its own terms, totally separate from the rest of the city’s scene & that fact had to be clearly relayed to people.
 That way they would know that the Club was different, special & always there as an alternative to mainstream twaddle, if they wanted it.

 Obviously it also needed to be safe, commercially successful, musically on & it had to be good fun to be a part of.